Rough volatility, path-dependent PDEs and weak rates of convergence: The functional It o formula and the path-dependent PDE

-The following assumption ensures well-posedness of~\eqref{eq:MainSVE}: \begin{assumption} The coefficients~$b,\sigma$ are such that: \begin{enumerate} \item[(i)] The SVE~\eqref{eq:MainSVE} has a weak solution $(\bm{X},\bm{W})$; \item[(ii)] For all~$p\ge1$, $\EE[\|\bm{X}\|_\TT^p]=\EE[\sup_{t\in \TT} \abs{\bm{X}_t}^p]<\infty$. \end{enumerate} \end{assumption} This assumption, taken from~\cite{viens2019martingale}, only requires $\bm{X}$ to have finite moments which forces to take into account only functions of~$\bm{X}$ with polynomial growth.
-We would like to relax this assumption such that super-polynomial growth is allowed as long as the function is still integrable (a Gaussian process has exponential moments for instance).
-For this reason, we introduce the following function space.
+The following assumption ensures well-posedness of~\eqref{eq:MainSVE}. \begin{assumption} The coefficients $b$ and $\sigma$ are such that: \begin{enumerate} \item[(i)] The SVE~\eqref{eq:MainSVE} has a weak solution $(\bm{X},\bm{W})$; \item[(ii)] For all~$p\ge1$, $\EE[\|\bm{X}\|_\TT^p]=\EE[\sup_{t\in \TT} \abs{\bm{X}_t}^p]<\infty$. \end{enumerate} \end{assumption} This assumption, from~\cite{viens2019martingale}, only requires $\bm{X}$ to have finite moments forcing us to take into account only functions of~$\bm{X}$ with polynomial growth.
+We would like to relax this assumption. \begin{definition} Given~\eqref{eq:MainSVE}, let $\Xx:=\{G:\RR\to\RR: \EE[\|G({\bm{X}})\|_\TT^p]<\infty \text{ for all }p>1\}$. \end{definition} \begin{example}\ \begin{enumerate} \item If $b$ and $\sigma$ have linear growth in space then standard arguments show that~$\EE[\|{\bm{X}}\|_\TT^p]$ is finite for all~$p>1$, so that~$\Xx$ includes all functions with at most polynomial growth. \item If $b, \sigma$ are independent of~$x$ then~$\bm{X}$ is a Gaussian Volterra process, thus $\EE[\E^{p\norm{\bm{X}}_{\TT}}]<\infty$ for all~$p>1$ \cite[Lemma 6.13]{jacquier2021rough} and~$\Xx$ includes all functions of at most exponential growth. \item The model we have in mind for relaxing the polynomial growth assumption of~\cite{viens2019martingale} is a rough volatility model where the second component (the stochastic process driving the volatility) is a Gaussian Volterra process and the first (the log-price) is a non-Gaussian stochastic integral.
+The latter has finite moments of all orders while the former has finite exponential moments (by item (2) of this list).
+Hence in this framework the set $\Xx$ includes all functions with at most polynomial growth in the first component and exponential growth in the second, that is for all~$x\in\RR^2$,